Soup-o-Stat/Soup-o-Stat/README.md

 ## Tools for games:

-- **MPN: GUI Workshop Uploader** - an utility for easily uploading and updating mods in Steam Workshop for [MADNESS: Project Nexus](https://store.steampowered.com/app/488860/MADNESS_Project_Nexus/).
-You can try it out on [itch.io](https://soup-o-stat.itch.io/mpn-gui-workshop-uploader) and check source code [here](https://github.com/Soup-o-Stat/MPN-GUI-Workshop-Uploader)
+- **[MPN: GUI Workshop Uploader](https://soup-o-stat.itch.io/mpn-gui-workshop-uploader)** - an utility for easily uploading and updating mods in Steam Workshop for [MADNESS: Project Nexus](https://store.steampowered.com/app/488860/MADNESS_Project_Nexus/).
+[Source Code](https://github.com/Soup-o-Stat/MPN-GUI-Workshop-Uploader).
-- **WEBSAVING** - a tool designed to help players of [WEBFISHING](https://store.steampowered.com/app/3146520/WEBFISHING/) easily synchronize their save files with a GitHub repository.
-You can check it out on [GitHub](https://github.com/Soup-o-Stat/WEBSAVING)
+- **[WEBSAVING](https://github.com/Soup-o-Stat/WEBSAVING)** - a tool designed to help players of [WEBFISHING](https://store.steampowered.com/app/3146520/WEBFISHING/) easily synchronize their save files with a GitHub repository.
-- **Mondealy Mod Installer** - an utility for easily installing mods for [Mondealy](https://store.steampowered.com/app/1620520/Mondealy/).
-You can check it out on [itch.io](https://soup-o-stat.itch.io/mondealy-mod-installer) and [Nexusmods](https://www.nexusmods.com/mondealy/mods/3)
+- **[Mondealy Mod Installer](https://soup-o-stat.itch.io/mondealy-mod-installer)** - an utility for easily installing mods for [Mondealy](https://store.steampowered.com/app/1620520/Mondealy/).
-- **Banana Farmer 3000** - program for banana farm in game "Banana"
+- **[Banana Farmer 3000](https://github.com/Soup-o-Stat/Banana-Farmer-3000)** - program for banana farm in game "Banana"
-- **Screen Duck**: With this program, you can now have a real digital duck living on your desktop!
-It’s available for download on [itch.io](https://soup-o-stat.itch.io/screen-duck), and you can check out the source code [here](https://github.com/Soup-o-Stat/Screen-Duck)
+- **[Screen Duck](https://soup-o-stat.itch.io/screen-duck)**: With this program, you can now have a real digital duck living on your desktop!
+[Source code](https://github.com/Soup-o-Stat/Screen-Duck)

 ## **Games**
 ### Published games
-- **Symphony of Destruction DEMO**: I worked on this project as a programmer and sounddesigner as part of a gamejam from VK Play, RuStore, VK Education and MIREA.
+- **[Symphony of Destruction DEMO](https://rekuiemuu.itch.io/symphony-of-destruction)**: I worked on this project as a programmer and sounddesigner as part of a gamejam from VK Play, RuStore, VK Education and MIREA.
 This project took the 4th place.
-You can try it on [Itchio](https://rekuiemuu.itch.io/symphony-of-destruction)
-- **Add More**: Web horror game where your only escape depends on one simple, terrifying rule: you must add more.
+- **[Add More](https://soup-o-stat.itch.io/add-more)**: Web horror game where your only escape depends on one simple, terrifying rule: you must add more.
 Created for [Mini Jame Gam #41](https://itch.io/jam/mini-jame-gam-41) and took 5th place.
-You can try it on [Itchio](https://soup-o-stat.itch.io/add-more)
-- **Economic Biathlon Remastered (or just Economic Biathlon)**: This is an educational game for students, schoolboys and other smart people.
-You can try demo on [itch.io](https://soup-o-stat.itch.io/economic-biathlon-remastered) and add it to wishlist on [VK Play](https://vkplay.ru/play/game/economic-biathlon)
+- **[Economic Biathlon DEMO](https://soup-o-stat.itch.io/economic-biathlon-remastered)**: This is an educational game for students, schoolboys and other smart people.
+You add full game to wishlist on [VK Play](https://vkplay.ru/play/game/economic-biathlon)
-- **You Are Doxxed B*tch!**: Horror game about doxxing.
-You can download it on [Itchio](https://soup-o-stat.itch.io/yadb)
+- **[You Are Doxxed B*tch!](https://soup-o-stat.itch.io/yadb)**: Horror game about doxxing.
-- **Last Object She Touched**: a psychological glitch horror game about memory, grief, and repetition.
-You can download it on [Itchio](https://soup-o-stat.itch.io/last-object-she-touched)
+- **[Last Object She Touched](https://soup-o-stat.itch.io/last-object-she-touched)**: a psychological glitch horror game about memory, grief, and repetition.
+- **[s.p.l.i.t russifier](https://gamejolt.com/games/split_rus/1030238)**: a russifier for game [s.p.l.i.t]() which was evaluated by Mike Klubnika

 ### Canceled/deleted games
 - **Life as Student MEMREA**: This is a game about a PTU MEMREA student who gets into all sorts of weird scrapes.
 I worked on Life as a Student MEMREA as a programmer and gamedesigner.
 At the moment, the project has been canceled due to legal shit
 - **Economic Biathlon (INOVA VERSION)**: I worked on this game as a programmer (I even managed to work as a project manager).
 I am not working with this project at the moment